Frudee/Pig-game/README.md

+# Pig Game

-# Design and HTML by Jonas Schmedtmann.
+Design and HTML by Jonas Schmedtmann.
 JavaScript by Dmitrii Sukhorukov (me).

 Rules: